googlemaps-samples/ios-maps-3d-sdk-samples/README.md

 ## Description

-Description will go here.
+This is the sample app for the Google Maps iOS 3D Maps SDK.

+It contains a number of sample views that demonstrate the major features of the SDK: displaying a map, controlling the camera, adding markers and models, handling click events on Place markers, and animating views.

 ## Requirements

 XCode 16 or later.
-Physical device for running the app if possible. iOS Simulator will not perform well, but can be used.
+Physical device for running the app if possible.
+At this first Experimental release stage, the iOS Simulator may not perform well, but can be used.

 ## Setup

-1. Set up a project.
+1. Choose an exiting Google Cloud project, or create a new one.
-2. Get an API key.
+2. Get an API key for the iOS 3D Maps SDK.
 3. Clone this repository.
-4. Open the folder.
+4. Open the folder in XCode.
 Add your API key to the project.
-5. Build and run the App
+5. Build and run the App.

 ## Usage